marcinwrochna/abbrevIso/README.md

 Both functions accept an optional `languages` parameter, an `Array` of [ISO-639-2 (B)](https://www.loc.gov/standards/iso639-2/php/code_list.php) language codes.
 If given, only LTWA patterns that apply to at least one of these languages are used.
 If not given, all patterns are used.
 A recommended option for English titles is `['eng', 'mul', 'lat', 'und']` (for English, multilanguage, Latin, and undefined languages – in case some LTWA bugs are relevant to you).

+The library is designed for mass use, so the abbrevIso object is created once, slowly generating an index, but once this is done, queries should be fast.

 ## Running
 The library is arranged in ECMAScript 6 modules, which are not well supported yet, so some simple repackaging is needed using [rollup.js](https://rollupjs.org/) (which can be installed via `sudo npm install --global rollup`).